pfcv99/metrics_app/README.md

 streamlit run app/Home.py
 ```

-## Required Files
+### Required Files

-To ensure the application runs correctly, the following files (or equivalent) must be added to the respective directories:
+To ensure the application functions correctly, specific data files must be placed in designated directories.
+These files are essential for performing genetic analysis, particularly for tasks such as gene panel analysis, genome mapping, and data visualization.
+Below is a detailed breakdown of the required files and their locations:

+- **BED Files for Universal BED Mapping**:
+  - **Location**: `data/regions/universal_bed/GRCh37_hg19/` and `data/regions/universal_bed/GRCh38_hg38/`
+  - **Required Files**: These directories should contain `.BED` files, which are used for specifying genomic regions and annotations.
+Files must be provided for both GRCh37 (hg19) and GRCh38 (hg38) reference genomes.
+The `.BED` files define the specific genomic regions relevant for the analysis.

-- `data/regions/universal_bed/GRCh37_hg19/*.BED`
+- **Gene Panel Files**:
-- `data/regions/universal_bed/GRCh38_hg38/*.BED`
+  - **Location**: `data/regions/gene_panels/`
+  - **Required Files**: This directory must contain `.xlsx` files (Excel spreadsheets), which store gene panel information used to identify and analyze specific sets of genes.
+These files are crucial for executing gene panel-based analysis workflows.

-- `data/regions/gene_panels/*.xlsx`
+- **Mapped BAM Files**:
-- `data/mapped/*.bam`
+  - **Location**: `data/mapped/`

-These files are necessary for the genetic analysis processes, and while the exact filenames may differ, they must be present in the specified folders.
+  - **Required Files**: This directory must contain `.bam` files, which are binary versions of sequence alignment data used for mapping reads to the reference genome.
+The BAM files are critical for tasks such as read-depth analysis and variant detection.

+### Notes:
+- The exact filenames for the `.BED`, `.xlsx`, and `.bam` files may vary depending on the datasets or analysis workflows you are using.
+However, files of these types must be present in their respective directories to ensure that the application can run all required genetic analysis processes successfully.

 ## Application Pages